-Chiefs rookie shining in camp, but running with the ones?
-He still has 'long way to go'
+Chiefs rookie shines in camp, but has 'long way to go'

 Chiefs rookie L'Jarius Sneed has looked pretty during training camp, producing several head-turning plays.

 No moment proved more memorable, though, than one on Aug.
 20, when Sneed displayed pure speed to cover Tyreek Hill, arguably the fastest wide receiver in the NFL, down the right sideline before batting away a pass at the last moment.

 But is Sneed ready to help out immediately if called upon considering Bashaud Breeland will serve a four-game suspension to start the season?

 It might be wise to pump the brakes on that thought.

 "(We're) just looking at him as a young player and just trying to make sure we develop him, because any guy that comes into this training camp, that came to this camp, we're looking for them to be able to help us down the road," Chiefs defensive backs/cornerbacks coach Sam Madison said after Thursday's practice.
 "L'Jarius is picking up the lingo.
 Is he picking it up as fast as we want to?
 No, but he is working at it and at this point he's feeling comfortable."

 Madison's comments echoed those of Chiefs defensive coordinator Steve Spanuolo, who emphasized earlier in the week that Sneed still has some learning to do.